Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param accountAddress: The account to query.
    :type accountAddress: |grpc-account-address|_
-   :returns: A list of hashes of non-finalized transactions.
+   :returns: A list of hashes of non-finalized transactions, or null if the
+             account address is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?[TransactionHash]`` (see JSON schema below)

    .. collapse:: View JSON schema